 You’ll find the same Hop on Hop off option on Gozo, with a stop right at the ferry terminal.
 An alternative, when arriving at the Gozo terminal, is to take a taxi.
 You can easily negotiate a fair rate so that a driver is at your disposal all day.
 Other options are well, not actual options.
 Biking around this 67 km² or 26 sq mi island sounds like a great idea but, trust us, it’s not.
 Simply because the roads are not equipped for that.
 It’s difficult to walk from one town to another for the same reason.
 So, no bike lanes and no pavement on most roads.
 You could rent a car but then you would need some pretty wicked driving skills to return the car without a scratch.
 So, go for the taxi or the bus.

 Best time to visit Malta

 Malta has the warmest winters in all of Europe, making it an excellent choice for a winter break.
 Ideal for those of us that feel the need to skip winter and go straight to spring like, eh, me. 🙂 However, if you would plan on doing some swimming as well then September and October would be the best travel months.
 The water will still be nice and warm after the hot summer.
 So, depending on your interest, Malta’s weather conditions are perfect for any time of year except for the peak supper months.

 How many days to see these Malta highlights?

 We strongly recommend a minimum of three days to fully experience Malta (excluding beach days).

 Other great things to do in Malta

 If you know of more stunning places to visit in Malta then we’ll gladly add those to the list.
 Or, if you haven’t made it to the island just yet but feel all inspired to make it happen, then let us know too.
-The comment box is all yours.
+We look forward to leaning all about your Malta visit so, the comment box is all yours.